ozanMSFT/pytorch-wiki/How-to-support-`torch.set_deterministic()`-in-PyTorch-operators.md

 # Currently unsupported functions

 Right now, some PyTorch operators are nondeterministic and they do not raise an error.
 They should be fixed, and this section can be used to track them.
+If you know of anything that should be added to this list, please feel free to add it or let us know that we should add it.

 - [ ] CUDA operations that use `gpuAtomicAdd` ([PR #41538](https://github.com/pytorch/pytorch/pull/41538))
 - [ ] CuBLAS operations if CUDA >= 10.2 and `CUBLAS_WORKSPACE_CONFIG` is not set appropriately ([PR #41377](https://github.com/pytorch/pytorch/pull/41377))